-The first installment of our four-part article on school/church defense focused on the importance of integrating three elements into a cohesive plan of action: On-site armed guards, auxiliary security/support personnel and local law enforcement.
-The second installment last week focused on seven suggestions for employing armed guards for school defense and how to integrate those guards into a larger plan/drill for responding to a deadly attack.
-This week’s article deals with the incorporation of “auxiliary security assets” into the overall security plan.
+The first installment of our four-part article on school/church defense focused on the importance of integrating three elements into a cohesive plan of action: On-site armed guards, auxiliary security/support personnel, and local law enforcement.
+Last week, the second installment focused on seven suggestions for employing armed guards for school defense and integrating them into a larger plan/drill to respond to a deadly attack.
+This week’s article deals with incorporating “auxiliary security assets” into the overall security plan.
 Finally, as in previous installments, while this article references “school security,” the same principles can be applied to church security and other community facilities.

 There have been numerous suggestions along these lines.
-However, there are several key points to consider when incorporating auxiliary assets into a security plan.
+However, there are several vital points to consider when incorporating auxiliary assets into a security plan.
 First, all auxiliary personnel should have as much prior training and combat experience as possible.
-The idea of training teachers and school personnel with no prior experience to handle a weapon in a high-stress situation is very dangerous, regardless of the length of the training program.
-Even new military and law enforcement personnel who have gone through months of training, can still make critical judgement errors or lose focus in a high stress situation because of lack of experience.
+The idea of training teachers and school personnel with no previous experience to handle a weapon in a high-stress situation is hazardous, regardless of the length of the training program.
+Even new military and law enforcement personnel who have gone through months of training can still make critical judgment errors or lose focus in a high-stress situation because of lack of experience.
 Hardened combat veterans will confirm that it is typically only after numerous engagements that it becomes possible to remain calm and make sound decisions under fire.
-Therefore, all auxiliary personnel should already have extensive weapons training, and should ideally have real-world combat/law-enforcement experience if possible.
+Therefore, all auxiliary personnel should already have extensive weapons training and should ideally have real-world combat/law-enforcement experience if possible.

-Second, the auxiliary force should also not be so large that it is difficult to organize and control in a crisis.
-On the extreme end of this spectrum, the solution of “everyone carrying a weapon” would certainly solve the manpower problem, but it would also increase the chances of accidents and friendly fire.
+Second, the auxiliary force should also not be so large that it is challenging to organize and control it in a crisis.
+On the extreme end of this spectrum, the solution of “everyone carrying a weapon” would undoubtedly solve the manpower problem; it would also increase the chances of accidents and friendly fire.
 There are numerous cases of highly trained military personnel accidentally shooting each other if elements become separated or formations become disorganized, even when they are all wearing the same uniform and have American Flag patches on their shoulders.
-A large number of shooters in civilian clothes, spread across a campus and all looking for a deadly attacker leaves a high probability for tragic accidents.
+Many shooters in civilian clothes, spread across campus and all looking for a deadly attacker, leaves a high probability for tragic accidents.
 Therefore, it is critical to form auxiliary teams that are the right size and can operate in an organized, controlled manner.

-Third, in order for auxiliary security personnel to be effective and helpful they must be carefully integrated into a larger security plan that involves the official on-site armed security element and local law enforcement officers.
-Local law enforcement should be responsible for the selection, vetting and training of auxiliary assets.
-Local law enforcement officers should also be overall responsible for the establishment/validation of the security plan and the employment of auxiliary assets in conjunction with on-site school security.
+Third, for auxiliary security personnel to be effective and helpful, they must be carefully integrated into a larger security plan that involves the official on-site armed security element and local law enforcement officers.
+Local law enforcement should be responsible for the selection, vetting, and training of auxiliary assets.
+Local law enforcement officers should also be overall responsible for establishing/validating the security plan and the employment of auxiliary assets in conjunction with on-site school security.

 Plans might vary from school to school based on the unique requirements of each situation.
 However, there are some general guidelines that we suggest that might be helpful.
-In order to keep things organized and minimize the chances of accidents, auxiliary personnel should not “hunt” the deadly attacker.
-That is the job of the onsite security personnel who are ideally heavily armed, trained and equipped for that purpose.
-The auxiliary personnel should instead focus on helping innocent people escape and providing close-in protection for groups of fleeing evacuees.
+To keep things organized and minimize the chances of accidents, auxiliary personnel should not “hunt” the deadly attacker.
+That is the job of the onsite security personnel who are ideally heavily armed, trained, and equipped for that purpose.
+Instead, the auxiliary personnel should focus on helping innocent people escape and providing close-in protection for groups of fleeing evacuees.
 If groups of innocent people become trapped or isolated, auxiliary personnel can move to provide protection and guidance.
 All members of the auxiliary also don’t necessarily need to be armed.
 The auxiliary might include people with medical training or simply strong, athletic people who can help evacuate casualties.

 The final article in the 4-part series will discuss the leadership role of local law enforcement officers who will integrate the various elements described so far, oversee all planning and training, and ultimately arrive on-scene in time to control the situation and neutralize the threat if that has not happened already.